Dynamics and proliferation of turbulent stripes in plane-Poiseuille and plane-Couette flows: Conclusion

+With respect to the nature of the transition in the two flows, here the key difference is again the regular, deterministic internal growth in Poiseuille stripes compared to the stochastic growth in Couette stripes.
+While for Couette flow the transition falls into the directed percolation universality class \citep{klotz2022phase}, stochasticity is a key feature of this transition type and the peculiarities of Poiseuille stripes may potentially lead to a transition of a different nature, as has been argued by \cite{shimizu2019bifurcations,mukund2021aging}.

+Finally, we would like to briefly mention recent studies in Couette--Poiseuille flow \citep{klotz2017couettepoiseuille,morimatsu2020laminartextendash,klotz2021experimental,liu2021decay,shuai2022structured}, a geometry that allows to link the two flows studied here.
+Future studies in this geometry could investigate the nature of stripes for increasing pressure driving, i.e.\ continuously approaching the Poiseuille limit.
+We would anticipate that at a critical driving, streak production may set in at the downstream tip.
+How the stripe's internal structure changes at this point and how in turn the splitting mechanism is affected by these internal changes would provide valuable insights into the differences between the two limiting cases.

-\backsection[Supplementary data] {Supplementary movies are available at [URL will be inserted by the publisher.]} \backsection[Acknowledgements.] {We would like to thank Dr Ashley Willis for sharing his couette-channel flow solver and Dr Chaitanya Paranjape for sharing some of the channel flow data.
+\backsection[Supplementary data] {Supplementary movies are available at [URL will be inserted by the publisher.]} \backsection[Acknowledgements] {We would like to thank Ashley Willis for sharing his couette-channel flow solver and Chaitanya Paranjape and Mukund Vasudevan for sharing some of the plane-Poiseuille flow data.
 EM would like to thank Sébastien Gomé and Yohann Duguet for their useful comments and suggestions on preliminary versions of the manuscript.} \backsection[Funding] {E.\ Marensi acknowledges funding from the ISTplus fellowship programme.
 G.\ Yalnız and B.\ Hof acknowledge a grant from the Simons Foundation (662960, BH).} \backsection[Declaration of interests]{The authors report no conflict of interest.} \backsection[Author ORCID]{ E.\ Marensi, \url{https://orcid.org/0000-0001-7173-4923}; G.\ Yalnız, \url{https://orcid.org/0000-0002-8490-9312}; B.\ Hof, \url{https://orcid.org/0000-0003-2057-2754}}